 Acrobat Pro DC

-Because Michigan Medicine has signed an Enterprise Term License Agreement (ETLA) with Adobe to cover these products for installation on Michigan Medicine devices, individuals and departments should not purchase or manually install this software independently.
+Because U-M is an Adobe Creative Campus, individuals and departments should not purchase or manually install this software independently.

 Requesting Software & App List

 Software that is not included in the managed general compute standard software needs to be purchased by your department.
 Health Information & Technology Services (HITS) will then assist in having that software packaged and available for distribution in the Michigan Medicine network.

 To verify that the software you need is available as part of the managed general compute standard software, please see the Michigan Medicine list of Packaged Applications (app list) on the Knowledgebase.

 To request a software application that has already been packaged and is available according to the Michigan Medicine Packaged Applications List, you need to submit a customer service request (CSR).
 Please go to Get Help to see all the ways to get in touch with the HITS Service Desk.